As the capital of Germany, there are plenty of things to do in Berlin!

 A visit to Tempelhofer Feld is one of the more unusual things to do in Berlin.
 It’s an abandoned airport near the centre of the city, which is open to the general public.

 The airport ceased to operate in 2008 ad has been used as a public space ever since.
 It’s a fantastic place to visit on a summer day as there are plenty of things you can do here.

 You can picnic on the vast grounds, fly a kite or even play football!
 I’m sure there are those of you curious about the terminal buildings, well you won’t be disappointed!

 If you’re a fan of theatre and drama, Schaübuhne is a place you need to visit!

 It’s one of the most well-known and popular theatres in Berlin, hosting many shows throughout the year.
 If you want to see a show, I suggest you plan your trip around this to avoid missing out.

 If you’re not into theatre, I recommend visiting Schaübuhne to check out the architecture.
 The building has an intriguing curved facade made of red bricks.
 It was a former cinema built in the Bauhaus style synonymous with Germany.

 It’s a striking building and one of the nicest in Berlin.

 8. Brandenburg Gate

 The Brandenburg Gate is one of the most iconic places to visit in Germany.
-The agate is a symbol of the reunification of Germany and one of the most popular tourist attractions in Berlin.
+The Brandenburg Gate serves as a symbol of the reunification of Germany and is one of the most popular tourist attractions in Berlin.

-The gate is an imposing sight as you walk up to it, and it’s much bigger in person than you might have thought.
+The City Gate is an imposing sight as you walk up to it, and it’s much bigger in person than you might have thought.